Facelift Surgery in Seattle Washington - Dr Portuese

 William Portuese MD is also a Clinical Instructor in the Dept. of Otolaryngology, Head & Neck Surgery at the University of Washington, and the author of numerous publications in his field.
 He regularly gives presentations about facial plastic surgery on local, national and international levels.

 When the facial aging process begins to take place and the face is sometimes out of harmony with the eyelids or forehead, some patients become self-conscious.
 And when patients state that they look older than they truly feel or their friends tell them that they look tired and not well rested, a facelift is performed.
-The facelift is a very popular procedure done frequently in the United States and it is in the top 1/3 in popularity of all cosmetic procedures performed on the face.
+The facelift is a very popular procedure done frequently in our Seattle surgical center and it is in the top 1/3 in popularity of all cosmetic procedures performed on the face.
 The facelift is done for cosmetic reasons, and it is a facial procedure that is done on the face to rejuvenate the face.
-This facial procedure tightens up lax facial skin, neck skin and muscles, jowls, and addresses neck fat as well.
+The facelift tightens up lax facial skin, neck skin and muscles, jowls, and addresses neck fat as well.
 It also tightens the muscles in the face, the posterior portion and front portion of the neck.
 Excess skin is removed around the ears and fat is removed.